hcrlab/code3/README.md

 ```
 catkin build
 ```

+If you get a bunch of gmock errors, then the system version of gmock doesn't match with the version of gmock expected by the [rapid](https://github.com/jstnhuang/rapid) library.
+See the rapid library's README to see how to install the latest version of gmock.

 ### Configure Robot Web Server (RWS)
 The [RWS Wiki](https://github.com/hcrlab/rws/wiki) has instructions on how to configure RWS.